67443-Mobile-Apps/TempConverterCombine/README.md

         Spacer()
       }
       ```
+*note that you may get an error as follows: "Cannot convert value of type 'String' to expected argument type 'Binding<String>'".
+This is because the `TextField` in SwiftUI requires a `Binding<String>` to manage the input.
+For the time being you can declare a temporary variable to allow the build to go through e.g. `@State private var inputTemp: String = ""`.
+This still won't allow the view to build... hint hint let's recall how we use `$` to create bindings.

 10. Play around with the styling (especially with the SwiftUI Inspector) to make the app a little more appealing.
 You can change the background color to yellow by creating a `ZStack` outside of your main `VStack` and adding the line `Color.blue.edgesIgnoringSafeArea(.all).opacity(0.80)` just inside the `ZStack` before all the main content.
 (Hint: You can chain `.opacity` to the end of the previous statement to make the color less intense.)
 Make sure to change the AppIcon to the icons provided in [this folder](http://67442.cmuis.net/files/67442/lab4/resources_for_lab_4.zip).
 (Ignore everything except the AppIcon files; see [last weeks's lab](https://67443.cmuis.net/labs/1) if you don't remember how to set the AppIcon.)
 Try to get your app to look something like this: